SolaceLabs/solace-ha-docker-compose/README.md

 **Solace PubSub+ Standard**: Go to [dev.solace.com/downloads](http://dev.solace.com/downloads/#vmr).
 Then select the docker link from Solace PubSub+ Standard.
 You will be able to download a compressed archive file called `solace-pubsub-standard-<version>-docker.tar.gz`.

-**Solace PubSub+ Enterprise Evaluation Edition**: Go to the Downloads page of dev.solace.com.
+**Solace PubSub+ Enterprise Evaluation Edition**: Go to [dev.solace.com/downloads](http://dev.solace.com/downloads/#vmr).
 Then select the docker link from Solace PubSub+ Enterprise Evaluation Edition.
 You will be able to download a compressed archive file called `solace-pubsub-evaluation-<version>-docker.tar.gz`.

 **Solace PubSub+ Enterprise**: If you have purchased a Docker image of Solace PubSub+ Enterprise, Solace will give you information for how to download the compressed tar archive package from a secure Solace server.
 Contact [Solace Support](https://solace.com/support) if you require assistance.